We all desire to seek God. But to find Him — that is the challenge!

-Some adjustments are actually major changes within our lives, since we are coming out of a way of life that has been opposed to Yahuwah’s kingdom.
-Many of us have to un-learn the ways of the heathen, as the prophet Jeremiah warns us:
+Some adjustments are actually major changes within our lives, since we are coming out of a way of life that has been opposed to Yahuwah’s kingdom!
+Many of us have to un-learn ‘the ways of the heathen’, as the prophet Jeremiah warns us:

-Walking according to the abominations of the heathen [the nations] is certainly something to un-learn!
+Walking according to the abominations of the heathen [the nations] is certainly something to un-learn!!

-” … put away the strange gods [Baalim or ‘lords’] and Ashtaroth [representation of a false deity] from among you” (1Samuel 7:3,4).
+” … put away the strange gods [Baalim or ‘lords’] and Ashtaroth [representation of a false deity] from among you” (1Samuel 7:3-4).

 ” … put away the strange gods that are among you” (Genesis 35:2).

 The Second Commandment

-The Second Commandment is one commandment the Enemy of our souls works incessantly to twist and hide its TRUE meaning.
-In this way multitudes of Yahuwah’s people have been deceived for centuries regarding this Commandment.
+The Second Commandment is one commandment the devil works incessantly to twist and hide its TRUE meaning!
+This is why multitudes of God’s people are deceived regarding this Commandment.

-As Believers, we must begin to clean up our lives, and heed Father’s Word (Deuteronomy 5:7-10) with a serious attitude!
-We need to address the important subject of idolatry, because . . .
+As Believers, we must begin to clean up our lives, and heed Father’s written Word with a serious attitude (see Deuteronomy 5:7-10)!
+We need to address this important subject of idolatry, because . . .

 - Graven Images and Idols: What Your Pastor Never Told You About the Second Commandment and

 Walking With Messiah

-“Wherefore we receiving a kingdom which cannot be moved, let us have grace, whereby we may serve God acceptably with reverence and godly fear” (Hebrews 12:28).
+“Wherefore we, receiving a Kingdom which cannot be moved, let us have grace, whereby we may serve God acceptably with reverence and godly fear” (Hebrews 12:28).

 A humble heart therefore prepares to receive His grace, just as soil is plowed and softened to receive the Seed planted by the Gardener.

-“If any man serve me, let him follow me; and where I am, there shall also my servant be: if any man serve me, him will my Father honour” (John 12:26).
+“If any man serve Me, let him follow Me; and where I am, there shall also My servant be: if any man serve Me, him will My Father honour” (John 12:26).

 He Is Worthy!